plague-spreader/waveforms/README.md

 The example creates the waveform associated to the function `math.sin(t*((int(n**1.01)<<3)^(int(n**0.99)>>5))/s*2)` which is

 Æ S T H E T I C

+There is a more complex example in wave002